 Anthony’s father began experiencing PD symptoms at 48 and was diagnosed at 52, around the same time Anthony’s mother passed away from cancer.
 Over the next seven years, he saw his father’s health decline, mostly due to maintaining poor health habits and old vices like drinking alcohol, smoking, not getting regular exercise or eating healthy — all things that don’t improve PD symptoms.

-Anthony became his father’s caregiver during the last three years of his life, attending to his Parkinson’s needs and subsequently, dementia.
+Anthony became his father’s caregiver during the last three years of his life, attending to his Parkinson’s needs and subsequently, A term used to describe a group of brain disorders that cause a broad complex of symptoms such as disorientation, confusion, memory loss, impaired judgment and alterations in mood and personality..
 Anthony remembers holding his father’s hand until his final moments.
 “I’m sad I don’t get to share a life with him as I go forward,” Anthony said.
 His grandfather also had Parkinson’s.

-But Anthony is using his experience with PD to push past his own limitations and to become part of Team Hope™ for Parkinson’s.
-Knowing that exercise could have helped his father with mobility, balance and everyday life, Anthony chose to join Team Hope in an extraordinarily active fundraising effort.
+But Anthony is using his experience with PD to push past his own limitations and to become a Parkinson's Champion.
+Knowing that exercise could have helped his father with mobility, balance and everyday life, Anthony chose to join Parkinson's Champions in an extraordinarily active fundraising effort.

 Anthony named his journey “Climb Above Parkinson’s,” where he’ll complete the seven summits and raise PD awareness and funds for the Parkinson’s Foundation.
 “My dad is my motivation,” he said.
 It also happens that Anthony will turn 40 during his climbs.